A diagnostic project

 Typically, all you need as a prompt is: “How does the pattern here help explain [whatever issue you have identified]?”

-Current AI models will produce confident-sounding answers whether or not they have understood the argument.
-The point of the exercise is not to be told that the book is right.
-It is valuable to surface cases where the pattern does not fit, or fits only partially.
+The point of the exercise is not to prove that the pattern holds.
+It is valuable to surface cases where the pattern appears to fit, does not fit, or fits only partially.
 Your own judgement remains primary.
-Treat the model as a tool for investigation, not as a verdict.
+This exercise is intended as a tool for investigation, not as the means to a verdict.

 About the project